From a shared vision that everyone has the right to know the skills for good mental health, for recovery and resilience.

-Now in the Feeling Good App, it is recommended for use by NHS Borders & NHS Lothian, Public Health England ‘Every Mind Matters’ campaign and is accredited by the NHS.
+Today, the Feeling Good App is recommended for use by NHS Borders & NHS Lothian, Public Health England ‘Every Mind Matters’ campaign, and is accredited by the NHS.
 It was one of the 70 apps launched on the NHS Digital Library for the NHS's 70th birthday.
 We also meet the latest NHSx Digital Technology Assessment Criteria (DTAC).

 Alastair and Sheila continue to develop and research Positive Mental Training, growing its use in many fields of health & social care.
-The Positive Mental Training approach underpins all the modules in the Feeling Good adult and Feeling Good Teens apps.
+The Positive Mental Training approach underpins all the modules in both the Feeling Good adult and Feeling Good Teens apps.

 'I developed an interest in the mind from reading Freud as a teenager.
 Studying medicine, I became interested in the science of the body and so became a family doctor, but I never lost an interest in the mind.
 I soon realised that there was a huge burden of distress in most of my patients and I started to look for techniques that might help them.